 - 1. How and to whom to report alleged violations; - 2.
 Options for reporting to and/or notifying law enforcement and campus authorities; - 3.
-Information regarding confidential resources; - 4.
-The rights of complainants regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts; - 5.
-The importance of preserving evidence that may assist in proving that a criminal offense occurred or in obtaining a protection order;
+Information regarding confidential resources;

-- 6. Counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available both within the institution and the community; - 7.
-Options for, and available assistance to, a change to academic, living, transportation, and working situations, if the complainant requests and if such options are reasonably available-regardless of whether the complainant chooses to report alleged conduct to law enforcement; and - 8.
-The range of possible outcomes of the report, including Supportive and Remedial Measures and disciplinary actions, the procedures leading to such outcomes, and their right to make a DOE Formal Complaint.
+- 4. The rights of complainants regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts; - 5.
+The importance of preserving evidence that may assist in proving that a criminal offense occurred or in obtaining a protection order; - 6.
+Counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available both within the institution and the community; - 7.
+Options for a change to academic, living, transportation, and working situations if the complainant requests and if such options are reasonably available-regardless of whether the complainant chooses to report the crime to law enforcement; and - 8.
+The range of possible outcomes for the report, including supportive and remedial measures and disciplinary actions, the procedures leading to such outcomes, and their right to make a DOE Formal Complaint.